VA Announces Changes to Benefits Regulation

 If you are a Veteran or Widow(er) of a Veteran and are concerned about what to do next, you should Call us at 228-215-1223:

-- If you are a veteran and a client of Mayhone Elder Law to schedule a phone conference to discuss your file, and to see what more should be done before October 18.
+- If you are a veteran and a client of Mayhone Elder Law to schedule a phone conference to discuss your file, and to see what more should be done as a result of the VA actions on October 18.

-- Complete ALL Asset Protection Planning before the October 18th Deadline.
-All transfers that occur prior to October 18th will not be penalized under the new rules, even if an application for benefits is filed after that date.
-To be protected from the impact of the new rules, all planning should be completed by October 18, 2018.
+- Completed Asset Protection Planning before the October 18th Deadline.
+All transfers that occurred prior to October 18th will not be penalized under the new rules, even if an application for benefits is filed after that date.

 If You Provide Services for Veterans, you and your team need to know about these new rules.